peteyoung/python-dev-env/python-dev-setup.md

 * `pyenv` installs shimmed versions of stuff at its root level (no Python currently configured) and for each version of Python it installs
    * The main ones to know are `pip` and, of course, `python`
 * `virtualenv` virtual environments are not tied to a project, but you can activate a virtual environment for one or more projects.
 They'll get the same Python version and libs if you use the same `activate`d environment.
    * At first I believed you needed to create the virtual environment in the same folder as a project, and that it was tied to that project.
-Some people do follow this as an approach.
+Some people follow this approach.
 You can choose to commit or .gitignore the `virtualenv` directories.
 * `virtualenv ` also installs shimmed versions of stuff
 * when a `virtualenv` is `activate`d, its Python version will override any `pyenv` Python version settings for the life of a shell session or until `deactivate` is called
 * `virtualenv`'s `deactivate` is a shell function created when `activate` is called